davekilian/davekilian.github.com/_posts/2014-10-05-framing-cpp.markdown

 ## Recap

-Once again, here are the three core concepts this guide boils down to:
+In summary, here are the three core concepts this guide boils down to:

 > 1. _Types are an interpretation of byte offsets relative to a starting byte.
 >    Pointers are integers which store a starting byte.